oracle/olcut/README.md

     String pipelineInstance = cm.getGlobalProperty("targetPipeline");
     Pipeline pipeline = (Pipeline)cm.lookup(pipelineInstance);

+This specific use is better met by the Options processing system described later, but there are other uses of global properties.

 ### Expanding Global Property values inside a Configuration

 Global properties may also be used internally in a configuration file.
 For